fegemo/talk-es6/README.md

 ###CONS

  - does not prevent it from being used *without new*
- - no privacy control from the language
+ - no privacy control from the language, yet

 ---